onify/citizen-infra/README.md

 Onify Citizen Hub is based on several (micro)services; `api`, `worker`, `app`, `helix`, `functions` and `elasticsearch`.
 Here is how you can create Kubernetes manifest for these services;

+> NOTE: For provisioning Onify Helix (helix), please see section below for more details.

 1. Run the script to template manifests by running:

 ```bash